Skip to content

 In large multi-storey buildings, smoke transport modelling requires corridor and stairwell flow analysis in addition to compartment models, because pressure differentials between floors, stack effect in high-rise buildings, and HVAC operation all influence where smoke migrates.
 These analyses are routinely performed using CFAST, FDS, or commercially maintained zone model software in the US (where NIST FDS and CFAST are freely available), the UK (where the fire service, BRE, and forensic science providers all use these tools), Australia, Canada, and increasingly in India's large-building fire investigation cases handled by CFSL and state FSLs.

 The Fire Dynamics Simulator (FDS), developed and maintained by the National Institute of Standards and Technology (NIST) with contributions from VTT Technical Research Centre of Finland, is a large-eddy simulation (LES) computational fluid dynamics code that solves the Navier-Stokes equations for low-Mach-number buoyancy-driven flows, coupled with combustion chemistry and thermal radiation transport.
-It is freely available under a BSD licence, widely used in the fire protection engineering community, and has appeared as technical evidence in judicial proceedings in the United States, United Kingdom, Australia, Canada, New Zealand, and elsewhere.
+It is freely available as public domain software under 17 U.S.C.
+Section 105 (NIST-developed software is not subject to copyright protection in the United States), widely used in the fire protection engineering community, and has appeared as technical evidence in judicial proceedings in the United States, United Kingdom, Australia, Canada, New Zealand, and elsewhere.

 FDS models a fire by dividing the computational domain (the building or fire compartment) into a three-dimensional grid of rectangular cells.
 At each time step, the solver computes velocity, temperature, pressure, and species concentration fields across the grid.
 Combustion is modelled as a single-step reaction between the fuel vapour (described by a prescribed heat release rate per unit area or a pyrolysis model for solid fuels) and oxygen.
 Radiation transport uses a Finite Volume Method (FVM) for the radiative heat equation.
 Smoke particles are tracked as tracer particles for visualisation, and sprinkler, detector, and HVAC models are implemented as boundary conditions.